 There is a close relationship between school based provision and Winchester University.
 Students are allocated a school based mentor (usually their host class teacher) and a University mentor.
 All mentors are quality assured and attend regular mentor training.
 There is also a large trainee support network.

 Upon successful completion of the course you will be awarded a PGCE with recommendations for the award of Qualified Teacher Status (QTS).
 There is the option of 60 Masters Credits if assignments are passed at Level 7.

-If you would like to find out more then please contact us to arrange to attend an information morning or evening and to have the opportunity to talk with current and past students.
-We can also arrange flexible school experience for you.
+If you would like to find out more then please contact us to arrange to attend an information morning or evening.
+We hope to be able to arrange school experience later this academic year, but this will be dependent on the changing Covid-19 guidelines.

 Applicants apply to Halterworth Teaching School Partnership and are able to state a preference school within the Partnership.
-Not all schools offer salaried places.
 To increase chances of selection, many applicants specify that they would work in any school.
-Before a placement is secured, applicants always go and meet with the Head teacher or a senior leader and spend some time in the school to check that the placement will work for both parties.
+Before a placement is secured, applicants always go and meet with the Headteacher or a senior leader and spend some time in the school to check that the placement will work for both parties.